Complete SEO Guide · 2025 Edition

 Acceptable fallback if your affiliate platform auto-generates these | Also treated as a hint; widely accepted for affiliate links |

-| No rel attribute | Never use on affiliate links — highest penalty risk | Treated as paid link passing PageRank = policy violation |
+| No rel attribute | Never use on affiliate links — highest penalty risk | Treated as paid link passing PageRank = direct policy violation |

 Link Cloaking and URL Management